akhil-datla/Learnado-Student/README.md

    go run main.go
    ```

-After executing the Learnado binary, the Learnado platform will start running on your local machine.
+After executing the Learnado program, the Learnado platform will start running on your local machine.
 If it successfully runs, you will see this message: `⇨ http server started on [::]:3000`.

 ### 4. Activation